-When developing a component independently of system development, we meet a number of problems due to the fact that we miss information we usually have during the component development process.
-One type of problems is related to the components themselves - the component interface, pre- and post-conditions and the component nonfunctional characteristics such as reliability, requirement on resources, timing requirements, etc. Another type of problems are associated to the relation between the component and the rest of the system.
-In this paper we address this second type of the problems.
+When developing a component independently of system development, we meet a number of problems due to the fact that information we usually have during the component development process is not available.
+One type of problem is related to the components themselves - the component interface, pre- and post-conditions and the nonfunctional component characteristics such as reliability, resource requirements, timing requirements, etc. Another type of problem is associated with the relationship between the component and the rest of the system.
+In this paper we address this second type of problem.

-When integrated in a system, the new component has impact on a part of the system.
+When integrated in a system, the new component has an impact on a part of the system.
 The new component may refer to certain components, and it can also be used by other components.
-In addition to these explicitly defined dependencies we also have indirect ones, derived from the components that are used by the new component.
-Finally, we have implicit dependencies, which are related to the Ivica Crnkovic Department of Computer Engineering Mälardalen University Box 883, 721 23 Västerås, Sweden +46 21 103183 Ivica.Crnkovic@mdh.se www.idt.mdh.se/personal/icc system environment (for example timing or other resource constraints).
+In addition to these explicitly defined dependencies, we also have indirect dependencies, derived from the components which are used by the new component.
+Finally, we have implicit dependencies, which are related to the system environment (for example timing or other resource constraints).
 In general, we can expect that some parts of the system are not affected by a change when introducing a new component or a new component version.
 This situation is shown in Figure 1.